Our Team

 Lailuma Sadid

-Lailuma is a Brussels-based Afghan journalist, who has worked for different media inside and outside Afghanistan for more than 13 years.
-She is the only accredited journalist from Afghanistan in the European Union and NATO and is currently a Senior Correspondent for the Brussels Morning Newspaper.
 She was a political journalist in her home country between 2002 and 2007, working for Pajhwok news agency and for IWPR, when she covered the conflicts of the Taliban and Al Qaeda, despite the direct and life-threatening risks that she faced due to her profession.
-She also worked as a social media manager at Kaszer Network.
+Lailuma has also contributed to the field of media as a social media manager at Kaszer Network in Brussels.

 Ahmad Wali Ahmad Yar